seeker89/efficientclub.com/about.md

 ## How to consume EfficientClub ?

-The best way is to subscribe to the newsletter, and never miss an important bit again.
+The best way is to [subscribe to the newsletter](), and never miss an important bit again.

+You can also read EfficientClub on [medium](https://medium.com/efficientclub) and pin it on [pinterest](https://uk.pinterest.com/efficientclub/).

 # About the author

-__Mikolaj Pawlikowski__ is a software engineer, entrepreneur and an adept of the lifelong learning philosophy.
+__Mikolaj Pawlikowski__ is a software engineer, entrepreneur and an adept of the _never-stop-learning_ philosophy.
 Obsessed with making things efficient.
 Student of what makes people successful.
-Passionate about what drives people and teams to their destinations.
+Passionate about what drives people and teams.
 Relentless in studying happiness.

 ## Get in touch